By Jayaram V

 In both cases, it may lead to negativity.

-communicate with others, according to the purpose and the recipient involved.
+with others, according to the purpose and the recipient involved.

 You cannot use the same strategy for everyone, since people widely

-differ in their thinking, knowledge and behavior,
+differ in their thinking, knowledge and behavior, and your relationship

-may change according to the medium of communication.
+strategy may change according to the medium of communication.
 For

 example, you cannot use the same strategy for writing a letter and

 There are many barriers to communication, which can seriously